 During therapy sessions patients are taught about the connection between feelings, thoughts, and behaviors, which can be used to identify triggers for negative behaviors.

-There is no cure for autism spectrum disorder, and there isn’t a medication that can treat the disorder or prevent it from progressing.
+There is no cure for autism spectrum disorder, and there isn’t a medication that can treat the disorder.
 However, there is a wide range of medications that help with improving related symptoms, such as anxiety, depression, challenges with focusing, seizures or insomnia.

 Medication is most effective when it’s combined with other behavioral therapies, such as CBT or ABA 6.
 Moreover, not all medications affect children or adults with ASD the same way and it is important for patients to work with a healthcare provider that has experience in treating people with this disorder.